cck325/free-style-project/README.md

 ```
 **Error**

-There are missing info in the database, sometimes the database will have errors(like missing release date in a movie) this will return an error which is out of my control.
+There are missing info in the database (like missing release date in a movie information) this will return an error which is out of my control.
 If ever encounter that please choose something else.

 ## Testing